webdriverio/webdriverio/docs/TypeScript.md

 export { config }
 ```

+### Framework types

-Depending on the framework you use, you will need to add the typings for that framework to your `tsconfig.json` types property.
+Depending on the framework you use, you will need to add the types for that framework to your `tsconfig.json` types property.
-For instance, if we decide to use the mocha framework, we need to add it like this to have all typings globally available:
+For instance, if we decide to use the mocha framework, we need to add it like this to have all types globally available:

 ```json
 {